mendersoftware/mender-docs/201.Troubleshooting/01.Yocto-project-build/docs.md

 ```

 There are two alternatives to resolve this issue.
 Either you can upgrade to U-Boot v2014.07 or newer, where Boot Count Limit was introduced, or you can patch your current U-Boot version to support this or a similar feature.
 Please see [Bootloader support](../../Devices/System-requirements#bootloader-support) for more information.

+## The build produces an error message "__populate_fs: Could not allocate block in ext2 filesystem while writing file..."

+This is most likely because you are producing an image that has a lot of small files, so many that the filesystem runs out of blocks, even if there is enough space when counting bytes.
+There are several ways this can be remedied:

+* Check if you have `dbg-pkgs` set in `IMAGE_FEATURES` or `EXTRA_IMAGE_FEATURES`.
+This will cause debug packages to be included in the image, which typically contain a lot of small files.
+If you don't need the debug information, this feature can be disabled.

+* Increase the size of the image by increasing the value in `MENDER_STORAGE_TOTAL_SIZE_MB` (see description in [Variables](../../Artifacts/Variables#mender_storage_total_size_mb)), which will also increase the number of blocks.
+However, note that unless it is increased greatly, this will still give you a filesystem which is fairly close to the block limit, so the problem could happen during production instead, if the device writes enough files.

+* Decrease the size of each block.
+This can be done by setting `EXTRA_IMAGECMD_ext4 = " -b 1024"` in `local.conf`.
+The default is 4096, and must be a power of 1024.